-He is bringing his frustrations to God and as he fills out the patient general information chart he asks something very intriguing of God.
+He is bringing his frustrations to God and as he fills out the patient general information chart, he asks something very intriguing about God.

 “Consider and hear me, O LORD my God: lighten mine eyes, lest I sleep the sleep of death;”

 He asks The Doctor to enlighten his eyes.
 The word “Enlighten” means to “illuminate”.
 The word Illuminate means to: 1) See clearly.
 2) make free from prejudices.

 David asks God to help him see something he was missing.
 David asks God to correct his vision.
 Like an ophthalmologist would use a Bio-Meter.
 In other words, David was asking God, “Help me look through your lenses until I am able to see the proper view of the circumstances that surround me.”
 Almost as if an optometrist would ask their patients as they try different settings on the Horopter that they are looking through, “Can you see better now?
 No?
 Alright, then how is this?”
 David was asking God to continue to adjust through the settings until the patient was able to see clearly.

 “But I have trusted in thy mercy; my heart shall rejoice in thy salvation.”

 Notice what setting corrects David’s vision.
 MEDITATE ON GOD’S MERCY IN YOUR LIFE.
 Meditating means to think about in great detail.
 Think for a minute about the Mercy God has extended to you in your life when He reached down into your life through the offering of His son Jesus.
 “The greatest problem we have is not our circumstance.